 Your guides for this unique exploration of London are John Atkin with artist Jo Scott B.

-John Atkin is a well known local historian and walking tour guide in Vancouver and author (SkyTrain Explorer and Vancouver Walks).
+John Atkin is a well known civic historian and walking tour guide in Vancouver and author (SkyTrain Explorer, Vancouver Walks and Changing City).

 Jo Scott B is a well known Vancouver artist who has been artist in residence at the Gulf of Georgia Cannery Historic Site.

 Together John and Jo have created and lead a number of excursions in Vancouver They have both lived in London and return regularly to explore this fascinating city.